IwoHerka/great-cs-papers/README.md

 <br>

+### Go To Considered Harmful - E. Dijkstra - 1968

+_Abstract_: For a number of years I have been familiar with the observation that the quality of programmers is a decreasing function of the density of go to statements in the programs they produce.
+More recently I discovered why the use of the go to statement has such disastrous effects, and I became convinced that the go to statement should be abolished from all "higher level" programming languages (i.e. everything except, perhaps, plain machine code).
+At that time I did not attach too much importance to this discovery; I now submit my considerations for publication because in very recent discussions in which the subject turned up, I have been urged to do so.

 ### An Axiomatic Basis for Computer Programming - C. A. R. Hoare - 1969

 _Abstract_: In this paper an attempt is made to explore the logical